tropicalcityv2g-hash/Powering-tropical-cities/README.md

 savepath;
 ```

+### Gurobi solver
+- Gurobi Optimizer (tested on: v12.0.0)
+  - Gurobi MATLAB interface (`gurobi.m`) must be available on the MATLAB path.

+- License
+  - Gurobi is a commercial solver.
+You must have a valid Gurobi license to run the optimization.
+While Gurobi’s academic licenses are available — at no cost — to students, faculty, and staff at accredited degree-granting institutions (see <https://www.gurobi.com/academia/academic-program-and-licenses/>).
+See also Gurobi licensing options and installation instructions in the official documentation.

 ## 2. How to Use

 ### Step 1 — Set up environment
+- MATLAB
+- MATPOWER
+- Gurobi

 ### Step 2 — Run workflow
 run('*.m')